CRWD INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Crowdstrike Holdings, Inc. Investors With Substantial Losses Have Opportunity To...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against CrowdStrike Holdings, Inc. (“CrowdStrike” or“the Company”) (NASDAQ: CRWD) and certain of its officers.
+Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against CrowdStrike Holdings, Inc. ("CrowdStrike" or "the Company") (NASDAQ: CRWD ) and certain of its officers.

 Class Definition